top of page

 Area of friable paint before and after consolidation

-THE LEIGHTON CORRIDOR ARCH - The textured arch required treatment to stabilise deterioration and restore to a unified appearance.
+The textured arch required treatment to stabilise deterioration and restore to a unified appearance.
 Treatment included the consolidation and re-attachment of flaking and friable paint, gap filling to the areas of loss and retouching.
 The retouching stage involved replicating the effect of the decorative 'ragged' paintwork.

 Area of severe cupping and loss before treatment